eugeneswalker/gitlab-chart/doc/advanced/external-redis/index.md

 ## Using Multiple Redis Instances

-The GitLab chart supports splitting several of the resource intensive Redis operations across multiple Redis instances.
+GitLab supports splitting several of the resource intensive Redis operations across multiple Redis instances.
 The persistence classes that are supported for moving to other Redis instances are `cache`, `queues`, `shared_state` and `actioncable`.